bleetube/ansible-role-nodejs/README.md

 # Ansible Role: nodejs

 Install nodejs, npm and yarn packages from the official yarn repositories.
-Optionally install n from npm repositories for version management.
+Optionally install packages from npm repositories.

 Tested on: